itsrobli/depreciation-rate-classifier/README.md

 These issues and others are dealt with during the training of the model.

-# Usage
+# Code usage info

-The primary code is in `text_classifier_deprn_rates.py`.
+The code is in `src/text_classifier_deprn_rates.py`.
 Once the `DeprnPredictor` Class has been instantiatied, call the `predict_description(user_description)` method by feeding it some text to classify.
-Use a loop and call this over and over again.
+Use a loop and call this method over and over again for each text description.

+The method returns two objects being:
+1. A `pandas` Series object containing the various details of the tax category predicted.
+2. An "account" description string matching how the training data labels its categories.
+This is basically a made up code for each possible tax category.
+See `src/account_meanings.csv` for a table showing the meanings.
+The reason for this design is that most accounting/ERP systems use something like this behind the scenes to drive the tax depreciation module.
+It can be anything so long as it matches the training data.

+The `DeprnPredictor` Class is just a simple wrapper around some common machine learning libraries and techniques for classifying text data.
+It abstracts some of the fiddlier steps like pre-processing and building the pipeline.
+As a trade-off some bugs can occur due to how `pickle` is handled by the underlying ML libraries.

+## Training data

+Included in the repo is sample training data (`src/data_training/sample_training_data.csv`) based on the Australian Tax Office [effective life tables](https://www.ato.gov.au/law/view/document?DocID=TXR/TR20184/NAT/ATO/00001).

+I would note from experience that the accuracy of the predictions is highly dependent on good training data.
+This sample data creates decent results if the language used is very similar to it.

+The best data to use would be actual descriptions of items from a REIT's fixed asset/depreciation register and underlying acocunting transaction descriptions.
+Unfortunately, this data is proprietary to organisations unless donated to this repo.

+However, I have some [ideas](#next-iteration) to generate some data.

+## Demo

-See `demo.py` for an example of usage of this.
+See `demo.py` for an example usage of this wrapper.
 Sample interaction below:

 ```
 Evaluate using user input.